kristophjunge/gpu-miner-nvidia/README.md

 ## Logs

-All logs are located under `/var/log/gpu-miner-nividia`.

-- The main service writes its log to `gpu-miner-nvidia.log`.
+The main service writes its log to `gpu-miner-nvidia.log`.
-- Genoils Cuda Miner writes its log to `ethminer.log`.
-- EWBF Miner writes its log to `ewbf.log`.
-- Gominer writes its log to `gominer/gominer.log`.

-Apart from the log files all docker containers have their own log output.
+All other containers have their own log output.

 ## Limitations And Known Issues